kguidonimartins/minimalTemplate/README.md

 1. Set up a new template
 2. Download a new citation style
-3. Set up git in your new template
-4. Set up the version control of `.docx` files (optional, but recommended)
+3. Set up the version control of `.docx` files (optional, but recommended)

 ### 1. Setting up a new template